-Debra Hutchinson (pictured), a member of stable staff at Malton-based Roger Fell’s yard, dislocated her shoulder in July 2019 when leading a horse up at the races.
+Debra Hutchinson (pictured), a member of stable staff at Malton-based Roger Fell’s yard, dislocated her shoulder when leading a horse up at the races.
 Unable to work or drive and with her arm in a sling, Debra contacted Harriet, her local Welfare Officer who she knew from previous yard visits.
 A hiatus of four months out of the saddle also led Debra to consider her future in racing and she was able to receive key careers support and development through CATS.

 Racing’s Occupational Health Service